JawaraGordon/life-music/README.md

 # Navigating the application

+✅ Login as a guest, username: guest pw: 123

 🎵 Press the Music button.

 ✅ Choose a Mood from the Mood-bar to generate a random list of songs with that vibe.